pyeventsourcing/eventsourcing/docs/topics/process.rst

 .. contents:: :local:

-..
-Please note, the code presented in the example below works only with the library's
-..
-SQLAlchemy record manager.
-Django support is planned, but not yet implemented.
-Support
-.. for Cassandra is being considered but applications will probably be simple replications
-.. of application state, due to the limited atomicity of Cassandra's lightweight transactions.
-..
-Cassandra could be used to archive events written firstly into a relational database.
+Please note, the code presented in the example below works only with the library's SQLAlchemy and Django infrastructure code.
+Support for Cassandra is being considered but applications will probably be simple replications of application state, due to the limited atomicity of Cassandra's lightweight transactions.
+For example, Cassandra could be used to archive events written firstly into a relational database.
-..
 Events could be removed from the relational database before storage limits are encountered.
-..
 Events missing in the relational database could be sourced from Cassandra.

 Overview